give a miss call on

 The subject of pharmacy has evolved as a multidisciplinary, multifaceted curriculum with the emergence of the concept of “global healthcare”.
 Its involvement is deep and it has an important role in discovery of new drug molecule; its evaluation in clinical settings; development; approval for human consumption; manufacture; distribution; regulatory controls; and several other important aspects of healthcare.

 Working in harmony with other members of the healthcare sector is crucial to ensure that pharmacists play an important role and social relevance of pharmacist in the healthcare system of any country is established.
-Hence, the curriculum at Chitkara College of Pharmacy (CCP) has been framed taking into consideration the responsibility of students to meet the demands of hi-tech pharmaceutical industry, at the same time ensuring that they confidently serve the requirements of patientcare and pharmacy practice.
+Hence, the curriculum at Chitkara College of Pharmacy (CCP) has been framed taking into consideration the responsibility of students to meet the demands of hi-tech pharmaceutical industry, at the same time ensuring that they confidently serve the requirements of patient care and pharmacy practice.
+The quality education and industry oriented approach makes Chitkara College of Pharmacy the first choice of students, making it to be the top b pharmacy colleges in Punjab and Chandigarh.

 Pharmaceutical science basically has four branches, around which many of the subjects are framed.
 These branches are: